shamiim611/Ensemble_methods/README.md

 ________________________________________
 Steps to Follow:
 1. Data Preprocessing:
-o	Apply label encoding to both predictor and target variables. o	Split the dataset into training and testing sets.
+Apply label encoding to both predictor and target variables.
+Split the dataset into training and testing sets.
 2. Building the Model:
-o	Construct a decision tree model using the credit dataset.
+Construct a decision tree model using the credit dataset.
 3. Cross-Validation:
-o	Perform cross-validation to ensure reliable predictions from the model.
+Perform cross-validation to ensure reliable predictions from the model.
-4. Enhancing Model Performance: o	Improve the model using ensemble methods such as:
+4. Enhancing Model Performance:
+Improve the model using ensemble methods such as:
 	Bagging
 	Boosting
 	Random Forest
 5. Parameter Tuning:
-o	Use Grid Search to fine-tune the hyperparameters for optimal performance.
+Use Grid Search to fine-tune the hyperparameters for optimal performance.
 6. Model Evaluation:
-o	Evaluate each model’s performance using the ROC curve and AUC (Area Under the Curve).
+Evaluate each model’s performance using the ROC curve and AUC (Area Under the Curve).
 Key Skills Demonstrated:
 1. Data preprocessing (label encoding, train-test split).
 2. Building and fine-tuning decision tree models.